There is evidence that Cannabidiol (CBD) can provide pain-relief by working in the central nervous system (CNS), or in the brain and spinal cord.

-Dr. Min here with Buzzn 👋🏼.
-I’m going to explain the science behind how CBD may work with your body.
-But, it’s about to get SUPER technical as we delve into the science of it all.
+Dr. Min here with Buzzn.
+I’ll explain one way in which CBD may work for pain relief.
+But, It’s about to get SUPER technical as we delve into the science behind it.

-Cannabinoids are small molecule neurotransmitters.
+Cannabinoids are fatty phospholipid molecules.
 Some are synthesized in the body called endocannabinoids (endo = internal) and others are taken or administered exogenously with exocannabinoids (exo = external).
 Exocannabinoids will be used interchangeably with phytocannabinoids (phyto = plant).

 Cannabinoids serve to do 2 major things: